Summer abroad programs for High School Students

 Where There Be Dragons

-From the Mongolian steppe to the Gobi Desert, the Tibetan Plateau to the peaks of Nepal, from the jagged ridges of the Andes to the lush forests of the Amazon, from the aqua seas of Thailand to the karst limestone forests of Vietnam, Where There Be Dragons offers intimate, yet rugged programs that introduce the beauty and challenges of life in Asia and Latin America.
+From a rugged journey along the ancient trade routes of Western China to exploring the diverse indigenous communities of Indonesia's outer islands, Where There Be Dragons offers intimate, yet rugged programs that introduce the beauty and challenges of life in China, Southeast Asia, the Himalayas, and Latin America.
 Participants make honest and rewarding connections with local communities through home-stays, service work, internships and meetings with respected leaders, artists, philosophers, and experts on the issues facing developing countries.

 have a story for wkcd?